-Animal Charity Evaluators solicits and accepts gifts for purposes that will help the organization further and fulfill its mission.
-Animal Charity Evaluators urges all prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
-The following policies and guidelines govern acceptance of gifts made to Animal Charity Evaluators for the benefit of any of its operations, programs or services.
+Animal Charity Evaluators (ACE) solicits and accepts gifts for purposes that will help the organization further and fulfill its mission.
+All prospective donors are encouraged to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
+The following policies and guidelines govern acceptance of gifts made to ACE for the benefit of any of its operations, programs, or services.

 Gifts Generally Accepted Without Review

 - Cash.
 Cash gifts are acceptable in any form, including by check, money order, credit card, or online.

 - Marketable Securities.
 Marketable securities may be transferred electronically to an account maintained at one or more brokerage firms or delivered physically with the transferor’s endorsement or signed stock power (with appropriate signature guarantees) attached.
 All marketable securities will be sold promptly upon receipt, unless otherwise directed by Animal Charity Evaluators’ Executive Director to be kept for strategic program purposes.

 - Bequests and Beneficiary Designations under Revocable Trusts, Life Insurance Policies, Commercial Annuities and Retirement Plans.
 Donors are encouraged to make bequests to ACE under their wills, and to name ACE as the beneficiary under trusts, life insurance policies, commercial annuities, and retirement plans.